orbea/byuuML/README.md

 Since there are already a number of other markup languages with the acronym BML, throughout this library I will be referring to the language as byuuML.

+# License

+This library is licensed under the zlib license (see [`LICENSE.md`](LICENSE.md)).

+I don't claim to have originated or designed the byuuML format, or any copright on it.
+I only claim to have written this library, and originated the sequences of words that comprise its documentation.

 # Using the `byuuML` library

 (If you are only interested in technical details about the byuuML file format, you want to read [`FORMAT.md`](FORMAT.md).)